THE FINNISH SCHOOL OF WATCHMAKING

 PROGRAMS

-In the Watchmaking program, students specialize in the repair of high-precision timepieces and the manufacturing of related components.
+In the watchmaking studies, students specialize in the repair of high-precision timepieces and the manufacturing of related components.

 The training provides the skills needed to work in the watch industry or in other fields requiring precision craftsmanship.